ionpdev/counter-app/README.md

 ## Functional Programing with JavaScript

-## Babel and Webpack, Tachyons, Hyperscript
+## Babel and Webpack, Tachyons, Hyperscript, Virtual-DOM